-Perspiration is one way for the body to get rid of toxins.
+Sweat is one way for the body to get rid of toxins.
 To replace the fluid, it is better to drink only water.
 Drinking alcohol may affect the body’s ability to maintain blood pressure.
 You will risk an orthostatic hypotensive reaction, which might cause you to faint and have accidents as a result.

 Many people have a whole sauna ritual by visiting the restaurant and having a brunch or dinner.
 If you do so, you better have a nap until your body is ready for the sauna again.

-Drinking pure water, and eating a light salad will not burden your stomach too much.
+Drinking pure water and eating a light salad will not burden your stomach too much.
 Take a rest of 30 to 60 minutes before you start with the sauna cycle again.
 Then you should be fine.

 Hydrotherapy- why is this good for us?

-If you use a sauna, you already do hydrotherapy by warming up in the hot room and cooling down your body with cold water.
+If you use a sauna, you already do Hydrotherapy by warming up in the hot room and cooling down your body with cold water.
 Hydrotherapy is beneficial in many ways and is used a lot in wellness.